facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 ## Pygments Line Anchors and Spans

-!!! new "New 9.0"
+/// new | New 9.0
 The various line wrapping options are new to version `9.0`.
+///

 Pygments offers a couple of options that will wrap lines, line numbers even create anchor links for line numbers.
 SuperFences, when using Pygments, exposes these options under similar names.